Do I have to choose to live in the Pitt Business Bruce Hall Living Learning Community?

-Can I participate in Pitt Business Bruce Hall Living Learning Community programing if I don’t live in Bruce Hall?
+Can I participate in Pitt Business Bruce Hall Living Learning Community programming if I don’t live in Bruce Hall?

-While we have a lot of great programing for our students outside of Bruce Hall, the students in our community do have some specific Bruce Hall Living Learning Community only programming.
+While we have a lot of great programming for our students outside of Bruce Hall, the students in our community do have some specific Bruce Hall Living Learning Community only programming.